 • Hind leg dragging

 • Injury rehab/post surgical support

 What to expect

 The first appointment takes approximately one and half hours.
-During the first appointment, we will talk about your dogs health history, a conformation analysis, and then do a full massage.
+During the first appointment, we will talk about your dogs health history, a conformation analysis, and then do a full massage using the best home remedies for uti in dogs.
 We will work on a conditioning plan, warm up/cool down routines, and stretching.
 When you leave your appointment, you will be more informed about how conformation affects gait, how gait affects the dog’s muscles, and what you can do to help your dog achieve its very best physical condition.

 ***Free Initial Consultation***

 (approximately 5-10 min appointment, does not include massage)

 *Canine sports massage is not an alternative to veterinary medicine, it does not diagnose or treat.
 Please consult your veterinarian on all recommendations.